devpi/devpi/doc/quickstart-releaseprocess.rst

     Since version 2.2.0 testing of universal wheels is supported if there also is an sdist which contains the neccessary tox.ini and tests files.
-    Wheels typically don't contain them are they are a pure installation package.
+    Wheels typically don't contain them as they are a pure installation package.

 devpi push: staging a release to another index